awsdocs/aws-panorama-developer-guide/sample-apps/aws-panorama-sample/README.md

 # Upload model

-Download the sample application's model and save it in the project directory.
+If you haven't already, download the sample application's [model](https://github.com/awsdocs/aws-panorama-developer-guide/releases/download/v0.1-preview/ssd_512_resnet50_v1_voc.tar.gz) and save it in the project directory.

 To upload the model to your S3 bucket, run `3-upload-model.sh`.

-    aws-panorama-sample$ ./3-deploy.sh
+    aws-panorama-sample$ ./3-upload-model.sh

 # Configure
 To get configuration values, run `4-get-configuration.sh`.